EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/7-PaintedWorldOfNaryn.md

 # Painted World of Naryn
 ___
 The painted world of Naryn is a demiplane created by Ardghal Elyrsen in order to keep its beloved Naryn safe from the witch hunt of the end of the second era.
-The world resembles a snow covered mountainous land surrounded by a dark boreal forest and beyond it a endless fog that stretches to the horizon.
+The world resembles a snow covered mountainous

-The world is scarcely populated by simulacrums of humanoids, mostly elves, and other creatures be them common or fantastical.
-The only exception are Naryn herself and a handful of creatures that have entered this world either by entering the painting or by entering it through the astral plane.

 ___
 ***Ardghal Elyrsen.*** was one of the last sons of Elyrion and Silvaris and he lived from the end of dragons to the fall of the elven empire at the end of the second era, he was a tall and muscular elven man like his father with long black hair and milk white skin like his mother but despite his strength he developed a passion for the softer arts and eventually becoming the greatest painter of the elven world.